xtermjs/xtermjs.org/_docs/guides/security.md

 The runtime logic of xterm.js is standalone, thus has no dependencies to other third-party Javascript packages.
 [One of the reasons](https://github.com/xtermjs/xterm.js/wiki/Contributing#third-party-dependencies) we do this is to avoid attacks through malicious third-party code, that might have been added to a package we cannot control.
 This very strict handling seems a bit paranoid, but keep in mind, that unintended access to a running terminal cannot only harm the hosting system, but all systems a terminal session might be connected to.
 For xterm.js addons this strict rule is not applied (consult the addon maintainer).
 We are also less strict about first party addons included in the core repository in this regard.

-For your application, most likely relying on third-party packages, we can only encourage you to apply very high security standards when dealing with foreign code, double checking a packages' trustworthiness or to take appropriate steps if in doubt.
+For your application, most likely relying on third-party packages, we can only encourage you to apply very high security standards when dealing with foreign code, double checking a package's trustworthiness or to take appropriate steps if in doubt.

 ### HTML engine